 The Board holds at least four meetings in each year.
 Additional Board meetings will be held in accordance with practical needs.
-In 2017, the Board played a pivotal role in the Company's operation, budgeting, supervision, internal control, risk management, and other significant decisions and corporate governance.
-The Board reviewed significant matters including the Company's annual and interim financial statements, quarterly financial results, financial and investment budgets, risk management and internal control implementation and assessment report, annual proposal for profit distribution, proposed establishment of a finance company, implementation of continuing connected transactions, implementation of new accounting standard on revenue, re-appointment and remuneration of auditors, change of session of the Board, change of directors and senior management of the Company and change of the depreciable lives of certain fixed assets.
+In 2019, the Board played a pivotal role in the Company's operation, supervision, internal control, risk management and other significant decisions and corporate governance.
+Specifically, the Board reviewed matters including, but not limited to, certain financial services framework agreements entered into between China Telecom Finance and the Company, China Telecommunications Corporation and CCS, respectively, the continuing connected transactions contemplated thereunder and the applicable annual caps thereto, the Company's annual and interim financial statements, quarterly financial results, risk management and internal control implementation and assessment report, annual proposal for profit distribution, review of the structure and operations of the Board, two rounds of amendments to the Articles of Association, approval of authorization granted to the Company to issue debentures, proposal for Directors and senior management liabilities insurance, change of the principal place of business in Hong Kong, the implementation of continuing connected transactions, changes of Board members and senior management, remuneration proposal for the newly appointed Directors, re-appointment and remuneration of auditors, the 5G Cooperation Agreement with CUCL, and the progress report on the preparation of the Environmental, Social and Governance Report.
 During the year, the Company convened four Board meetings and completed various written resolutions.
-In 2017, the Chairman held a meeting to communicate with Non-Executive Directors (including Independent Non-Executive Directors) without the presence of Executive Directors independently to ensure their opinions can be fully expressed and further facilitate the communication of different views amongst the Board.
+In 2019, the Chairman held a meeting to communicate with Independent Non-Executive Directors (without the presence of other Directors) to ensure their opinions can be fully expressed, further facilitating the exchange of different views on the Board.